allisondw/Sorta-PROTOTYPE/README.md

 ### Features

 #### Image upload:
-    users can upload JPEG and PNG files to apply the pixel-sorting
+Users can upload JPEG and PNG files to apply the pixel-sorting

 #### Pixel-sorting algorithm:
 A dynamic rendering of pixel-sorting effects as users adjust settings

 #### Customizable Sorting Parameters:
 Tools to adjust various aspects of the pixel-sorting algorithm, such as orientation and sorting method.

 #### Gallery of User-Created Images
 Lets users save their created images to a gallery to browse through later

 ### Tech Stack

 #### React:
 for building the UI

 #### Axios:
 for making calls to the API

 #### Node.js/Express:
 for the backend server

 #### HTML Canvas API:
 for the real-time canvas feature, rendering the sorted pixels on the front-end

 #### Multer:
 for saving/serving files

 ### Sitemap

 #### Create Page:
 Where users upload, manipulate, and download their images

 #### Gallery Page:
 Gallery of images created by the user

 #### Image Page:
 Selected image with settings used to create it

 ### Endpoints